corrode/corrode.github.io/content/blog/pitfalls-of-safe-rust/index.md

 So, while some operations that Rust allows are theoretically possible, they might lead to unexpected results.

 But not all is lost!
-If you are aware of these pitfalls, you can avoid them.
+If you are aware of these pitfalls, you can avoid them, and with the above clippy lints, you can catch most of them at compile time.

-That's why testing, fuzzing, and static analysis are still important in Rust.
+That's why testing, linting, and fuzzing are still important in Rust.

 For maximum robustness, combine Rust's safety guarantees with strict checks and strong verification methods.